Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework

-The sanitization machine runs in time linear in the length of the input tape and uses only a constant number of additional states.
+These input sanitization transitions of the machines runs in time linear in the length of the input tape and uses only a constant number of additional states.
 Therefore, composing such a sanitization phase with any of the verifier machines defined above preserves polynomial time bounds and does not affect the feasible-graph simulation results.

-This construction is a concrete realization of the \emph{built-in input sanitization} mechanism described in the original framework, where the verifier is required to behave correctly on \emph{all} certificate strings.
+This construction is a concrete realization of the \emph{built-in input sanitization} mechanism assumed in the original framework, where the verifier is required to behave correctly on \emph{all} certificate strings.

 \paragraph{Practical enumeration strategy.} The original verifier model assumes certificates ranging over the full alphabet $\Sigma^*$ and therefore requires an explicit sanitization phase to reject malformed inputs.
-In the actual implementation of the verifier-simulation framework, these sanitization phases are not executed explicitly.
-Instead, the enumeration procedure \textproc{getNextFloorEdge()} is designed to generate certificates only over the allowed alphabet and in the correct format.
-As a result, all certificates passed to the verifier are well-formed by construction.
+In the actual implementation of the NP verifier simulation framework, these sanitization phases are not executed explicitly.
+Instead, the enumeration procedure \textproc{GetNextFloorEdge()} is designed to generate certificates only over the allowed alphabet.
+As a result, all certificates passed to the verifier are composed of only valid certificate symbols by construction.
 This design choice does not weaken the framework.
 All certificates that could possibly be accepted by the verifier under the original model are still enumerated, while certificates that would be rejected deterministically during sanitization are pruned \emph{a priori}.
-From a theoretical perspective, this is equivalent to composing the verifier with a sanitization Turing Machine; from an implementation perspective, it is strictly more efficient, as it avoids redundant computation on trivially rejecting inputs.
+From a theoretical perspective, this is equivalent to composing the verifier with a sanitization Turing machine; from an implementation perspective, it is strictly more efficient, as it avoids redundant computation on trivially rejecting inputs.

-In the remainder of this paper, inputs are therefore assumed to conform to the expected certificate formats by construction.
-This assumption is fully faithful to the original universal-verifier framework and preserves all soundness, completeness, and complexity guarantees established above.
+In the remainder of this paper, inputs are therefore assumed to be composed of only the expected certificate symbols by construction.
+This assumption is fully consistent with the original NP verifier simulation framework and preserves all soundness, completeness, and complexity guarantees established above.